DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Preliminary

 \subsection{Diffusion Models for Driving Policy Diversity}

 Diffusion models, owing to their probabilistic generative nature and progressive denoising mechanism, offer unique advantages in modeling diverse driving strategies.
-Through iterative denoising, they can generate a wide distribution of high-quality candidate trajectories (e.g., lane changes, deceleration, or detours).
+Through iterative denoising, they can generate a wide distribution of high-quality candidate trajectories (\textit{e.g.}, lane changes, deceleration, or detours).
 However, most existing diffusion-based planning methods are still trained under the imitation learning (IL) paradigm, relying on a single expert trajectory as supervision, as shown in Figure \ref{fig:l1loss}.
 Under this setup, despite the strong generative capacity of diffusion models, the output multi-mode trajectories tend to collapse around the GT, exhibiting limited diversity.
 This raises a fundamental question: \textbf{Why do diffusion models struggle to generate diverse trajectories under imitation learning supervision?}

 Under conventional imitation learning (IL) settings, where training is supervised by a single ground-truth (GT) trajectory, their ability to generate diverse behaviors is fundamentally constrained.
 We present a theoretical analysis to explain this limitation.

-Let a trajectory be defined as a sequence of waypoints $\tau = {(x_t, y_t)}{t=1}^{T_f}$, and a multi-mode output as ${\tau^{(m)}}{m=1}^{M}$.
+Let a trajectory be defined as a sequence of waypoints $\tau = {(x_t, y_t)}_{t=1}^{T_f}$, and a multi-mode output as $\{\tau^{(m)}\}_{m=1}^{M}$.
 In IL-based trajectory prediction, the training objective typically maximizes the log-likelihood of the observed trajectory:

 When the dataset provides only a single GT trajectory $\tau^*$ per input, the data distribution reduces to a Dirac delta:

 Consequently, the training objective simplifies to maximizing the likelihood of this unique trajectory: